Safeguarding National Security Ordinance

 The Safeguarding National Security Ordinance (維護國家安全條例) is a local law of Hong Kong.
 It was introduced by the Government of Hong Kong on 8 March 2024, passed by the Legislative Council on 19 March 2024, and took effect on 23 March 2024.
-The ordinance is enacted to implement Article 23 of the Hong Kong Basic Law.
+The ordinance was enacted to implement Article 23 of the Hong Kong Basic Law.

 On national security grounds, the ordinance gives new powers to the government to investigate external interference, theft of state secrets, insurrection, and treason, with penalties up to life imprisonment for those found guilty of certain crimes specified by the law.
-It is the second national security legislation implemented in the city.
-Foreign media and government expressed concern of the "sweeping" and "tough" clauses, which some considered to be more far-reaching than and go beyond the central government's one, that could further reduce the space for dissident views and erode autonomy of Hong Kong.
+It is the second national security legislation implemented in the city, the first being the central government-implemented Law of the People's Republic of China on Safeguarding National Security in the Hong Kong Special Administrative Region.
+Foreign media and governments expressed concern of the "sweeping" and "tough" clauses, which some considered to be more far-reaching than and go beyond the central government's one, that could further reduce the space for dissident views and erode autonomy of Hong Kong.

 Instead of the usual six-month period, the authorities took 50 days from the launch of a public consultation to writing it into law, due to a sense of urgency underscored by Hong Kong and Beijing authorities.
 Critics said the bill was rushed through in a fast-track process without meaningful discussions.

 Background

 Article 23

 Article 23 of the Hong Kong Basic Law (BL 23) states:

 The Hong Kong Special Administrative Region shall enact laws on its own to prohibit any act of treason, secession, sedition, subversion against the PRC government, or theft of state secrets, to prohibit foreign political organisations or bodies from conducting political activities in the Region, and to prohibit political organisations or bodies of the Region from establishing ties with foreign political organisations or bodies.

-An attempt at enacting legislation to satisfy the requirements in Article 23 was made in 2003 but was shelved indefinitely after hundreds of thousands of protestors demonstrated against it, resulting in the pro-Beijing Liberal Party opposing the bill and the subsequent lacking of a majority to pass.
+An attempt at enacting legislation to satisfy the requirements in Article 23 was made in 2003 but was shelved indefinitely after hundreds of thousands of protestors demonstrated against it, resulting in the pro-Beijing Liberal Party opposing the bill and the subsequent lack of a majority to pass the bill in the Legislative Council.

 Xi Jinping's accession to General Secretary of the Chinese Communist Party, the top position in November 2012, marked a more hard-line authoritarian approach, most notably with the construction of Xinjiang internment camps.
-The anxiety that Hong Kongers may similarly be brought to heel became an important element in the democratic protests.
-In 2014, Xi introduced holistic security concept that placed emphasis on the Chinese national security.
+The anxiety that Hong Kongers may similarly be brought to heel became an important element in the protests of 2014 and 2019–2020.
+In 2014, Xi introduced a holistic security concept that placed emphasis on Chinese national security.

-While Beijing imposed a national security law on Hong Kong in 2020 in the aftermath of massive protests, it does not cover all BL 23 offenses, and Article 7 of that law requires Hong Kong to "complete, as early as possible, legislation for safeguarding national security as stipulated in the Basic Law of the Hong Kong Special Administrative Region".
+While Beijing imposed a national security law on Hong Kong in 2020 in the aftermath of massive protests, it does not cover all BL 23 offences, and Article 7 of that law requires Hong Kong to "complete, as early as possible, legislation for safeguarding national security as stipulated in the Basic Law of the Hong Kong Special Administrative Region".